Cup-Of-JavaScript/javascript-express-api-postgres-2/Assignments.md

 ...
 ```

 Run the `SQL\create-banking-db.sql` script in a local Postgres database and be sure to update/create `postgres-pool.js` to connect to this banking database.
-This script creates the following database:
+This script creates the following tables with data:

 ![](./docs/bank-erd.png)